All Episodes

 But I thought we would go about it in a different way.

-Obviously, this meant that the nation's rapists and purse snatchers and murderers be eagerly watching the Senate vote today.
+Obviously, this meant that the nation's rapists and purse snatchers and murderers would be eagerly watching the Senate vote today.

-We even speculated they might be watching C SPAN.
+We even speculated they might be watching C-SPAN.

 Are you waiting for the Senate vote on this?

-Because the vice president's made it sound, I mean, it's been made it sound.
+Because the vice president's made it sound.

-I mean, he's assured he has predicted, he has confirmed that if this thing doesn't pass, that there will be more rapes, not just in Flint, Michigan, but everywhere.
+I mean, he's assured, he has predicted, he has confirmed that if this thing doesn't pass, that there will be more rapes, not just in Flint, Michigan, but everywhere.

 And who better to ask than rapists?